 To address conflicts that may occur in these areas, zoning categories should be implemented that limit the range of uses, and site development standards should be adopted to minimize detrimental impacts on the residential area.
+New General Commercial areas should not be designated in locations outside Centers and Corridors.
 Existing commercial strips should be contained within their current boundaries with no further extension along arterial streets allowed.